SELECT sqltext.TEXT,

 ALTER DATABASE dbName SET PARTNER FORCE_SERVICE_ALLOW_DATA_LOSS

-For example, in a production environment, you'll have a monitoring system which checks for the availability of the Principal at regular intervals.
+GOFor example, in a production environment, you'll have a monitoring system which checks for the availability of the Principal at regular intervals.
 If it detects that the database is unavailable, then it could run a VBScript or a USQL command line to execute this T-SQL on the mirror database.
-If you have a witness server, then this will be done automatically.<sessionState
+If you have a witness server, then this will be done automatically.<sessionState key to the following (or if it doesn't exist, add it):<sessionState mode="SQLServer" allowCustomSqlDatabase="true"

 sqlConnectionString="data source=[PRINCIPALSERVER];